Episcopal Conference of Belgium

 The Belgian Bishops' Conference or the Episcopal Conference of Belgium (Belgische Bisschoppenconferentie; Conférence épiscopale de Belgique; Belgische Bischofskonferenz) is the permanent organ of the Roman Catholic bishops in Belgium.
 It is a member of the Council of European Bishops' Conferences.
 It includes the bishops, auxiliary bishops and retired bishops of the ecclesiastical province of Belgium.

 Bureau

-The chairman is the archbishop of Mechelen-Brussels, Jozef De Kesel.
-The Secretary-General is Herman Cosijns.
+The chairman is the archbishop of Mechelen-Brussels, Luc Terlinden.
+The Secretary-General is Bruno Spriet.